 Every day there seems to be some new gadget, home appliance, computer or another electrical item that the consumer is being told they ‘need’ to buy.

-For us as travellers, we often find we enter into a hotel room, and the lack of electrical sockets for the guests to use is shocking.
+For us as travelers, we often find we enter a hotel room, and the lack of electrical sockets for the guests to use is shocking.
 With more and more items that need charging, we find we have to carry a bag just to hold the charger cords.
 It can be so time-consuming when we have to share one single power outlet to charge all of our devices.

-Most people these days have a minimum of one cell / mobile phone each often with an accompanying extra charging device.
-Then they own a computer which may be anything from a laptop to a stand alone device with a tower external drive, separate screen, keyboard etc.
+Most people these days have a minimum of one cell/mobile phone each often with an accompanying extra charging device.
+Then they own a computer which may be anything from a laptop to a stand-alone device with a tower external drive, separate screen, keyboard etc.

-In fact, you can pick up a catalogue from any Homemaker store and find literally hundreds of electrical devices you ‘need’ to keep up with the last and greatest items that are designed to make life easier and more exciting.
+In fact, you can pick up a catalog from any Homemaker store and find literally hundreds of electrical devices you ‘need’ to keep up with the last and greatest items that are designed to make life easier and more exciting.

 Well at least we are told that these electrical gadgets are all designed to make life easier, and mostly they are right.
 Imagine no refrigerator, microwave, electric kettle, toaster, washing machine, dryer and the list goes on.

 Yes – right now we live in a world surrounded by technology.